bionanotechie/Genome-Assembly-Bacterial/README.md

 You can learn how to asses the genome size by refering to this [tutorial](https://bioinformatics.uconn.edu/genome-size-estimation-tutorial/)

-Using SPAdes data you can expect the output to appear as such:
+Using the raw data you can expect the output to appear as such:

 |Info                                 |             |